 The museum entrance is in Newmarket Street in the centre of Usk town.
 Free parking is available in the Maryport Street car park which is situated at the rear of the museum.

 The museum houses a unique collection of over 5000 artefacts from the smallest handtools and household items through to large agricutural machinery and vintage tractors.

 The museum portrays rural life in Monmouthshire covering a period of approximately 100 years from 1850 - 1950.
 The collection is housed in a 16th century malt barn and an extensive collection of adjoining buildings.

 Specialist collections include a Victorian cottage, a forge, carts, a cobbler, cheese making, WWII (including a bomb!), a stable, a hardware shop and many more.

-Whilst visiting the museum why not take a break and have a relaxing cup of tea, coffee or a soft drink together with one of our delicious cakes or biscuits.
+Whilst visiting the museum why not take a break and have a relaxing cup of tea, coffee or a soft drink together with one of our delicious cakes,biscuits or local made ice creams.